Lara Trump: Early life and education

 Lara Yunaska was born in Wilmington, North Carolina, on October 12, 1982, to Linda Ann Sykes and Robert Luke Yunaska, a shipbuilder.
 She has a younger brother, Kyle Robert Yunaska.
 She attended Emsley A. Laney High School.
-She graduated cum laude with a Bachelor of Arts degree in communications from North Carolina State University and also studied at the French Culinary Institute in New York.
+She graduated cum laude with a bachelor's degree in communications from North Carolina State University and also studied at the French Culinary Institute in New York.

 Career

 Trump was a story coordinator and producer for the TV news magazine Inside Edition from 2012 to 2016.
-On March 29, 2021, she joined Fox News as a contributor.
+In 2014, she married Eric Trump.
+In March 2021, she joined Fox News as a contributor.

 In December 2022, Fox News announced that it had parted ways with Lara Trump, because it has a policy to not employ anyone running for office, or involved with a candidate; her father in-law, Donald Trump, had declared his presidential re-election bid for the 2024 election the month before.